janneri/bots-of-black-friday/README.md

     "playerName": "testbot2",
 }
 ```
-Note: The response contains an id, which you need to capture and use for the next calls.
+Note: The response contains the map and an id, which you need to capture and use for the next calls.

 Then get the current gamestate:
 ```